kubevirt/kubevirt/docs/container-register-disks.md

-# Storing VM Disks in the Container Registery
+# Storing VM Disks in the Container Registry

 ## Motivation